 Herrera is also a performance artist and activist on behalf of migrant and indigenous communities and at-risk youth.
 His creative work often crosses genres, including poetry opera and dance theater.
 His children’s book, The Upside Down Boy (2000), was adapted into a musical.
 His books for children and young adults have won several awards, including Calling the Doves (2001), which won the Ezra Jack Keats Award, and Crashboomlove (1999), a novel-in-verse for young adults which won the Americas Award.
 His book Half The World in Light was a finalist for the National Book Critics Circle prize in 2009.

-He has taught at California State University-Fresno and at the University of California-Riverside.
+Herrera has taught at California State University-Fresno and at the University of California-Riverside, and he currently serves on the Board of Chancellors of the Academy of American Poets.
 He lives in California.